thefigman/transfarm-temp/README.md

-# nuxt-pwa
+# Transfarm temporary

-> My tiptop Nuxt.js project
+> Only for November 6 presentation

 ## Build Setup